Fashion – Style – Trends

 Brand New With Tags?

 You know when you have something in your closet for a full year but it’s still brand new with tags?
-COVID aside, since none of us had the chance to actually wear anything last year, tags are usually a good sign that something about the piece just doesn’t call to me.
+Tags are usually a good sign that something about the piece just doesn’t call to me.
 Most likely, I’m never going to end up wearing it.
 Also a great piece to sell since it’s in excellent condition!
 Disclaimer though: Buffalo won’t necessarily buy items just because they’re brand new with tags.
 They always look first at whether it’s a style that’s selling well in their store at the moment.